A-Nitram/Jaxxa-Rimworld/README.md

 With a Download Mirror on the Nexus:
 http://www.nexusmods.com/rimworld/mods/62/?

-View this document on GitHub for the correct formatting and most recent document updates:
+View the Readme document (including changelog) on GitHub for the correct formatting and most recent document updates:
 https://github.com/jaxxa/RimWorld-Enhanced-Defence

 Also check the GitHub wiki for more detailed information about the individual Modules: